-New Guidance on Borderline Products as per MDR
+New MDR Guidance For Borderline Products

-Thanks to new recommendations provided by the European Commission\’s Medical Device Coordination Group , developers trying to determine whether their items are medicines or devices now have better definitions (MDCG).It is quite simple to determine if a product is a device covered by the Medical Devices Regulation 2017/745 or a medication covered by Directive 2001/83/EC on the Community law related to medicinal items for human use (MPD).
+New suggestions from the European Commission’s Medical Device Coordination Group provide better definitions for makers determining whether their things are medicines or devices (MDCG).
+It is straightforward to identify whether a product is a device covered by the Medical Devices Regulation 2017/745 or a drug covered by Directive 2001/83/EC on Community law linked to medicinal goods for human use (MPD).

-Other items, such as medical devices that include a substance that would otherwise be designated a drug, aren\’t always apparent whether they\’re covered by the MDR or the MPD.
-By offering precise definitions of various types of products and clarifying how they differ, the new MDCG guideline document aims to clarify how developers may find the suitable regulatory framework for these so-called \”borderline\” scenarios.
+Other items, such as medical devices that include a substance that would otherwise be designated a drug, aren’t always apparent whether they’re covered by the MDR or the MPD.
+By offering precise definitions of various types of products and clarifying how they differ, the new MDCG guideline document aims to clarify how developers may find a suitable regulatory framework for these so-called borderline scenarios.

 Definition: